National food of India – Can you guess?

 02. Biryani

-This is another food item which you can be called the ‘National food of India”‘.
+This is another food item which you can be called the ‘National food of India‘”.
 There are hundreds of varieties in which Biryani is prepared.
-You will get vegetarian as well as non-vegetarian biryanis, and each biryani has its unique style of preparation.
-The most popular though is ‘Dum Biryani’, which is prepared in a very traditional way.
+You will get vegetarian and non-vegetarian biryanis, and each Biryani has its unique style of preparation.
+The most popular though is ‘Dum Biryani,’ which is prepared in a very traditional way.

-The base ingredient of Biryani is Basmati Rice which is made with simple spices and chunks of vegetables, potatoes, along with mutton or chicken.
+The base ingredient of Biryani is Basmati Rice, made with simple spices and chunks of vegetables, potatoes, and mutton or chicken.
 Filled with the rich aroma of spices, Biryani is served in almost all restaurants and households in India and is a must-try when you visit India.

 Biryani